AviShah10/nba-playoff-prediction/README.md

 ## Predicted Outcomes:

-Using this data in our models we can have the following potential results from our analysis:
+Using this data in our models we can have the following potential results when comparing with our model's predictions:

-Team overperforms: Team performs better during the second half of season than what the algorithm predicts (i.e. makes playoffs when algorithm predicts no playoffs).
+Team overperforms (i.e. makes playoffs when algorithm predicts no playoffs).

-Team underperforms: Team performs worse during the second half of season than what the algorithm predicts (i.e. misses playoffs when algorithm predicts playoffs).
+Team underperforms (i.e. misses playoffs when algorithm predicts playoffs).

-Team performs at par: Team performs similar to how the algorithm predicts.
+Team performs at par (Team performs similar to how the algorithm predicts).

-Some metrics we will explore are home team advantage, win percentage, rebounds, assists, turnovers, steals, blocks, plus/minus score, offensive rating, defensive rating, and true shooting percentage.
+Some metrics we will explore in our analysis are home team advantage, win percentage, rebounds, assists, turnovers, offensive/defensive rating, etc. and based on teams' actual/predicted success we can advise on which metrics must be improved on to maximize playoff likelihood.

 ## Gannt Chart/Timeline: